LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentManager/NaturalLanguageUnderstanding/liveperson-nlu-engine.md

     To refresh the page and check on progress, click <img class="inlineimage" style="width:25px" src="img/ConvoBuilder/icon_trainRefresh.png"> (Refresh icon) in the **Training Status** column.

+### Still using LivePerson (Legacy) NLU?

+If you're still using the LivePerson (Legacy) NLU engine, this section contains relevant info for you.

-### LivePerson (Legacy) NLU engine
+#### What's LivePerson (Legacy) NLU engine?

-This is LivePerson's legacy NLU engine.

 {: .important}
 As of March 5, 2021, you can't create new domains using the LivePerson (Legacy) engine.
 Brands with existing domains using this engine are encouraged to [migrate to the LivePerson engine](intent-manager-natural-language-understanding-liveperson-nlu-engine.html#convert-a-liveperson-legacy-domain-to-liveperson) as soon as possible.
 LivePerson will deprecate the LivePerson (Legacy) engine at the end of 2021.
 See above for the many benefits of the LivePerson engine over LivePerson (Legacy).

-Key characteristics include:
+Key characteristics of the legacy engine include:

 * A recommender model based on Word Mover's Distance (WMD) algorithms.
 * Considered an "entry level" NLU engine because it's more specific.
 In other words, for the algorithm to work well, the sample sentences should be close to the expected user input and have only small differences in wording, for example: